+Customization of the SAMBA

 The SAMBA package was built to be generic to allow for the analysis of any biomarkers that can be categorized with a binary outcome.
 Without any modification of the R package, this tool permits analyzing additional biomarkers, such as blood pressures and cholesterols, beyond the 12 default biomarkers built into this package.
 Analysts just need to add the variable name, units, and survey weight variable (if relevant) of the additional biomarkers (e.g., diastolic blood pressure) into the biomarker dataset template, and add the cutoffs of the biomarkers (e.g., the cutoff of high blood pressure using diastolic blood pressure) into the cutoff template.
 A successful run of the SAMBA will then generate a cleaned dataset for all study participants per dataset analyzed (output 1) that includes information of the additional biomarker(s) and a summary result file (output 2) that contains the distribution and prevalence of deficiency of this biomarker.

 In addition, researchers can merge the outputs of the SAMBA package with other variables, such as underweight and Body Mass Index (BMI) to explore a wide range of research questions.
 For example, the cleaned dataset (output 1) can be merged with an individual’s weight, height, and other health outcomes to explore the association between micronutrient deficiencies and Non-Communicable Diseases (NCD).
 As micronutrient deficiencies are an important component of double-burden malnutrition, the summary result file (output 2) of several nationally representative surveys can be merged with aggregated data on over- and under-nutrition to explore malnutrition in all forms globally (23–25).

-RESULTS

-We applied the SAMBA package to PSC using a single-site study in Kenya (10) and to WRA using NHANES 2003 - 2006 (11).
-We presented the prevalence of deficiencies, mean, geometric mean, and 25th, 50th, and 75th percentiles of retinol binding protein, serum ferritin, and STfR (and their BRINDA adjusted values), and CRP, and AGP concentrations for the Kenya study; and the same statistic parameters of serum retinol, serum ferritin, and sTfR (and their BRINDA adjusted values), serum B-12, RBC and serum folate, CRP, and hemoglobin concentrations for NHANES (Table 1).
-Because NHANES does not collect AGP routinely, and sTfR is adjusted by only AGP among WRA according to the BRINDA adjustment method (26), we were unable to apply the BRINDA adjustment method to sTfR among WRA using NHANES dataset.
-Thus, the adjusted sTfR is the same as the unadjusted values among WRA.
-To validate the results generated by the SAMBA package, an independent consultant carried the same analyses, which yielded identical results by the SAMBA package (Table 1).

 Discussion